homeflow/homeflow.github.io/_posts/agencies/2014-01-02-properties-from-fragment.md

 ---
 Properties from fragment is a function that effectively allows you to run a background search using any search criteria, then loop through the results anywhere on the site using a well defined content block.

-If you've been working with search results as well as filtering by price, type and so on, you will familiar with the URL 'fragments'.
+If you've been working with search results as well as filtering by price, type and so on, you'll be familiar with the URL 'fragments'.
 A typical fragment could be: ``from-3-bed/from-200000/up-to-300000``.
-This is exactly what we add to the block:
+This is exactly what we can add to the block:

 {% highlight html %}
 {% raw %}